 Years ago when I was homeschooling my son, an experience I would like to bury deep in the confines of my memory, I taught a class on empanadas from around the world.
 It was a hit with the kids, and the couple of moms who were my helpers.
 It’s really cool that virtually every culture in the world has their own version of a stuffed pastry.

 The first time I made these spicy Turkish meat pastries my son had a friend over to visit.
 To my great horror my son invited his friend to stay for dinner.
 Normally, I don’t mind, but whenever I make something for the first time I prefer to have only my family as the guinea pigs.
 That’s just me!
 Luckily they turned out great.
 The friend even helped by brushing the egg wash onto the puff pastry and had seconds and thirds.
 Success!!
-This is definitely a keeper I think.
+These puff pastry appetizers are definitely a keeper I think.

 Spicy Turkish Meat Pastries